thomalexg/LeapUp/README.md

 LeapUp is an App to post things you want to learn and to find people who want to learn the same.
 It is written in 100% JavaScript using React Native.

+Also checkout my video that shows all the features: https://youtu.be/xufgJSZEykc

 The Backend is created as a Next.js project.
 You can check it out here: https://github.com/thomalexg/LeapUp-API